Scalable Deep Graph Clustering with Random-walk based Self-supervised Learning: Introduction

-However, what remains unaddressed in this area is the development of a scalable approach (suitable for the web-scale) that also provides a high clustering performance.
-Particularly, while the graph smoothing filters may relieve the GCN over-smoothing issue and thus improve the clustering performance, their main drawback is the lack of scalability.
-The adjacency matrix of the entire graph is used for a sparse matrix multiplication operation, resulting in high computational and memory requirements, thus making these approaches prohibitive for large-scale graphs.

-This paper addresses this open problem by taking the following approach.
-We first derive that the Laplacian smoothing filter~\cite{Li_Deeper_into_GCN_2018} is a form of Generalized PageRank (GPR) \cite{PanLi_2019seed_expansion}.
-This key result opens the door for implementing a scalable and accurate approach for deep graph clustering.
-This is because the GPR has been shown to be effectively approximated in a recent work by Chen {\em et al.}~\cite{cwdlydw2020gbp} with a scalable and parallelizable random-walk based algorithm \cite{cwdlydw2020gbp}.

-Building on these two observations, we propose a scalable deep clustering framework, \textbf{R}andom-\textbf{w}alk based \textbf{S}elf-supervised \textbf{L}earning (\textbf{RwSL}).
-To enhance the representative power of input data, we smooth the node attributes with (a parallelizable implementation of) GPR \cite{PanLi_2019seed_expansion, cwdlydw2020gbp} serving as a filter that incorporates the graph topology.
-We designed a self-supervised mechanism to integrate an autoencoder with a DNN based co-train module.
-Our overall approach involves: 1) learning a powerful embedding from the encoder and maximizing the information preservation by reducing reconstruction loss from the decoder; 2) obtaining clustering assignments distributions from the encoder embedding and the co-train module separately, and then improving cluster cohesion by minimizing KL divergence.
+To address the open problem of developing scalable and accurate node clustering of an attributed graph, in this paper we derive that the Laplacian smoothing filter~\cite{Li_Deeper_into_GCN_2018} is a form of Generalized PageRank (GPR) \cite{PanLi_2019seed_expansion}.
+Further observing that GPR can be effectively approximated by a scalable and parallelizable random-walk based algorithm \cite{cwdlydw2020gbp}, we propose a deep clustering framework, \textbf{R}andom-\textbf{w}alk based \textbf{S}calable \textbf{L}earning (\textbf{RwSL}).
+To enhance the representative power of input data, we smooth the node attributes with (a parallelizable implementation of) GPR \cite{PanLi_2019seed_expansion,cwdlydw2020gbp} serving as a filter that incorporates the graph topology.
+We designed a mechanism to integrate an autoencoder with a Deep Neural Networks (DNN) based co-train module, inspired by the recent self-supervised learning paradigm~\cite{self_supervised_CL_Jaiswal_2021,velickovic_2019_DGI,Bo_2020_structural_deep}.

-To summarize, we make the following contributions: 1) (Section~\ref{sec:method}) We introduce the first deep clustering approach for attributed graphs that can be scaled to an arbitrary size of graphs, which in turn builds on the derivation of the relationship between Laplacian smoothing and Generalized PageRank (GPR); 2) (Section~\ref{sec:theory}) We analyze spectral properties of a GPR-based graph filter and their influence on clustering performance; 3) (Section~\ref{sec:expr}) We compare our new algorithm with a number of state-of-the-art graph clustering algorithms, and show how our method achieves scalability, while being competitive (or even outperforming the best known methods) with respect to six clustering metrics.
+To summarize, we make the following contributions: 1) We introduce the first deep clustering approach for attributed graphs that can be scaled to an arbitrary sized graph, 2) We analyze spectral properties of a GPR-based graph filter and their influence on clustering performance, 3) We compare our new algorithm with a number of state-of-the-art graph clustering algorithms, and show how our method achieves scalability, while being competitive (or even outperforming the best known methods) with respect to six clustering metrics.